cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/6/2/2_-_LDAP.md

 Just run the above and look at the output.
 You should see a traceback if problems are encountered, which may point to problems in your configuration if you specified a valid username/password.
-Restart cobblerd after changing /etc/cobbler/settings in order for them to take effect.
+Restart cobblerd after changing `/etc/cobbler/settings` (if you're not using {% linkup title:"Dynamic Settings" extrameta:2.4.0 %}) in order for them to take effect.